ecofracnetwork/ecofracnetwork.github.io/_pages/home.md

 permalink: /
 ---

-We are biologists interested in understanding how biodiversity and the benefits to provides to people change across space and through time.
+We are biologists interested in understanding how biodiversity and the benefits it provides to people change across space and through time.
 We've grouped together to make a network of sites collecting common data to answer key questions about the world around us.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >